justsml/dans-blog/content/posts/2021-03-03--creating-collaborative-culture/index.md

 *Collaborative Culture* features 2 key principles for **Happy Honey Bees**:

-- All ideas are celebrated!
-Especially the ridiculous ones.
+1. Ideas are celebrated!
+(Especially the ridiculous ones.)
-- Anyone can contribute ideas & solutions across the organization.
+1. Ideas are welcome!
+(Irrespective of any title or role.)

 > Ultimately the best organizations welcome all ideas, from any rank and without prejudice.